CP1401/Practicals/prac_04/README.md

 - When you've got the above working, use these constants in the prompt, so it would print like:
   `Enter the month number (1-12): `
   Note: This is a good case for some more string formatting.
 Here are a few options to achieve a string like that.
   Which do you like best?
+(Hint: you like the f-string version best.)

 ```python
 # Using the format method: